2020 United States House of Representatives elections in Florida: District 5

 The 5th district stretches along the northern border of Florida, and includes all of Baker, Gadsden, Hamilton and Madison counties, as well as parts of Columbia, Duval, Jefferson, and Leon counties.
 The district includes the city of Quincy, as well as parts of Tallahassee and Jacksonville.
 The district is majority-minority.
-Democrat Al Lawson, who has represented the district since 2017, was re-elected with 66% of the vote in 2018.
+Democrat Al Lawson, who had represented the district since 2017, was re-elected with 66% of the vote in 2018.